chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-04-26-taking-vento-js-for-a-spin-in-eleventy.md

 Vento might seem like a variation on the “JavaScript framework of the week” meme, but I assure you it packs a punch!

 Vento draws inspiration from Nunjucks, Liquid, Eta, and Mustache.
 I’ve personally used Nunjucks a lot (on this website!) and really like it, but it has issues.
-I’ve also used Liquid on Shopify stores and on the version first version of my website, and it has a couple niceties, but I usually prefer Nunjucks.
+I’ve also used Liquid on Shopify stores and on the first version of my website, and it has a couple niceties, but I usually prefer Nunjucks.
 I had never heard of Eta, and never used Mustache (but what a lovely name given the syntax!).

 Óscar lists some of the issues they had with all those languages, such as: